ungtb10d/shitty/docs/faq.rst

 How do I change the colors in a running shitty instance?
 ------------------------------------------------------------

-The easiest way to do it is to use the :doc:`themes kitten </kittens/themes>`, to choose a new color theme.
+The easiest way to do it is to use the :doc:`themes shitten </kittens/themes>`, to choose a new color theme.
 Simply run::

-    shitty +kitten themes
+    shitty +shitten themes

 And choose your theme from the list.